deeplearning4j/deeplearning4j/lstm.md

 They are arguably the most powerful type of neural network, applicable even to images, which can be decomposed into a series of patches and treated as a sequence.

+Since recurrent networks possess a certain type of memory, and memory is also part of the human condition, we'll make repeated analogies to memory in the brain.

 ## <a name="feedforward">Review of Feedforward Networks</a>

 To understand recurrent nets, first you have to understand the basics of [feedforward nets](../restrictedboltzmannmachine.html).
 Both of these networks are named after the way they channel information through a series of mathematical operations performed by the nodes of the network.
 One feeds information straight through, the other cycles it through a loop.